 Hence, it is imperative for organizations using ADLS Gen1 to migrate to ADLS Gen2.
 Now, let us touch base upon certain aspects of migrating from Azure Data Lake Gen1 to Gen2:

 The first aspect of this migration effort includes deployment and governance of Azure Data Lake Gen2, and it’s governance.
 This is usually done using Powershell.
 The below article details the governance aspect of Azure Data Lake gen2 using Powershell:

-Azure Databricks for Azure Data Lake Gen1 to Gen2
+Managing Azure Data Lake Gen2 with Powershell

 We commission a Data Lake store to perform Analytics on top of the stored data.
 For this, Azure Databricks is the tool of choice.
 Please note that as opposed to Azure Data Lake Gen1, USQL is not supported any more in Gen2.
 Hence, it is an additional effort to convert the existing USQL code to Azure Databricks.

 Nonetheless, there are a few very important changes w.r.t.
 Azure Databricks connection to ADLS Gen2.
 Here is the article which details out the same:

 Azure Data Lake Gen2 and Azure Databricks

 The last service related to Azure Data Lake is the Azure Data Factory.
 This has become the de-facto ETL/ELT tool in Azure Data stack.
 Thus, it is an essential tool of choice, even with Azure Data Lake Gen2.

 However, there are some exciting changes to the way it connects to Azure Data Lake Gen2 i.e., using Managed Identity.
 This is possible since Azure Data Factory is now a trusted service in Azure Storage (of which Azure Data Lake Gen2 is a flavor).
 Read this article for more details: